yuanqing/sketch-plugin-helper/docs/utilities.md

 ### addLayersToCurrentPage(layers)

-Adds the given `layers` to the specified `page` of the current document.
-If `page` is not specified, then `layers` are added to the current page.
+Adds the given `layers` to the current page.

 #### *Parameters*